25+ Foods That Are Gray

 7. Earl Gray Macarons

 Macarons are smooth, creamy, and fruity.
-Topping them with earl gray custard will give you an incredible breakfast that will stick to your memory all day long.
-The earl gray custard is silky and bold-flavored; it provides a super-sweet taste when placed on buttercream.
+Topping them with Earl gray custard will give you an incredible breakfast that will stick to your memory all day.
+The Earl gray custard is silky and bold-flavored; it tastes super-sweet when placed on buttercream.

-You can use the macaron recipe for different flavors, adding more custard as you require.
-You can also use earl gray custard on various confections such as cupcakes, creams, etc.
+You can use the macaron recipe for different flavors, adding more custard.
+You can also use Earl Gray custard on various confections such as cupcakes, creams, etc.

 8. Gray Cake